Marc S. Schneider, M.D.

 Leucine stimulates muscle protein synthesis by mTOR activating initiation factors eIF4E and rpS6.
 Interestingly, plasma levels of leucine do not decrease after resistance exercise.
 Net protein balance remains negative after resistance exercise, as protein breakdown is greater than protein synthesis, and remains negative until dietary protein or leucine is ingested.

-During exercise, there also is increased release of leucine from the liver and gut and movement into skeletal muscle.
+During exercise, there is also an increased release of leucine from the liver and gut and movement into skeletal muscle.
 This pattern of inter-organ movement of amino acids provides for a continuous supply of leucine to skeletal muscle necessary to maintain some MPS.

 Different proteins and different quality whey proteins vary in how much leucine they provide.
 New Zealand Whey Protein contains 6.1 grams of natural BCAA per serving.